2023 Most Popular Allied Health Services Associate Degree Trade Schools in Missouri

 After completing their Associate Degree, medical assisting graduates from STC carry an average student debt load of $9,209.

-Crowder College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #7 on the list.
-Located in the town of Neosho, Crowder College is a public school with a small student population.
+Crowder College landed the #7 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
+Located in the town of Neosho, Crowder College is a public college with a small student population.

 About 91% of the students majoring in medical assisting at the school are women while 9% are male.